Building Consent System Performance Monitoring

 Timeframes – application types

-During the first quarter of 2024, a total of 15,736 applications for Building Consents, including amendments, and 15,125 applications for Code Compliance Certificates (CCCs), including Certificates of Acceptance, were processed.
+During the third quarter of 2024, a total of 20,418 applications for Building Consents (including amendments), and 19,358 applications for Code Compliance Certificates (CCCs), were processed.

-Out of all the Building Consent applications, 88.0 per cent were processed within the statutory timeframe.
-The median processing time for these applications was 13.2 working days.
+Out of all the Building Consent applications, 91.9% were processed within the statutory timeframe.
+The median processing time for these applications was 13.3 working days.

-On the other hand, the median processing time for Code Compliance Certificates were much shorter at five working days, and 93.6 per cent of the applications were processed within the statutory timeframe .
+On the other hand, the median processing time for Code Compliance Certificates were much shorter at 4.3 working days, and 94.3% of the applications were processed within the statutory timeframe.

-Out of the 67 BCAs (excluding the regional authorities due to the low number of applications), all of them had a median processing time for Building Consents that was below 20 working days.
-Additionally, 64 of them also had a median processing time for Code Compliance Certificates below the statutory timeframe.
+All 67 BCAs (excluding the regional authorities due to the low number of applications) has a median processing time for Building Consents below 20 working days, while almost all (except one BCA) also had a median processing time for Code Compliance Certificates below the statutory timeframe.

 Figure 2.
 Median days for processing Building Consent applications, excluding regional authorities and Consentium

-A map of New Zealand showing the median processing days for building consent applications of each BCA during the March quarter of 2024.
+A map image of New Zealand showing the median days for processing Building Consent applications by region for the July to September quarter of 2024.

 Timeframes – building categories

-The median time to process all applications (building consent applications, amendments, code certificate compliance, and certificate of acceptance) was eight days for residential buildings, and 14 days for commercial buildings.
+The median time to process all applications (building consent applications, amendments, and code compliance certificates) was 8 days for residential buildings, and 14 days for commercial buildings.

-Note that most of the application processed (85.3 per cent) were for residential buildings.
+Note that most of the applications processed (82.6%) were for residential buildings.

 Figure 3.
 Median days for processing applications for residential buildings, excluding regional authorities and Consentium

-A map of New Zealand showing the median processing days for residential applications of each BCA during the March quarter of 2024.
+A map imager of New Zealand showing the median days for processing applications for residential buildings, excluding regional authorities and Consentium.

 Download the pdf A3 version: